metablaster/WindowsFirewallRuleset/README.md

 for example just saying: allow TCP outbound port 80 for any address or any user or no explanation what is this supposed to allow or block is not acceptable.

 # More information and help
-Inside the Readme folder you will find very usefull information not only about this project but also general information on how to troubleshoot problems, or gather more information.\
+Inside the Readme folder you will find very usefull information not only about this project but also general information on how to troubleshoot firewall and network problems, or gather more relevant information.

 It may answer some of your questions, you should go ahead and read it!\
 btw.
-I recommend you read those papers on github because of formatting and screenshots.
+It's recommended you read those papers here on github because of formatting and screenshots.